 As Terence Goldberg acted for the four plaintiffs in the matter and also named the church as the sixth defendant, therefore placing the church in opposition to the four plaintiffs, it does not take a legal mind to deduce that the church was not his client.
-Also, and which is also obvious to all and sundry, if the church were Terence Goldberg’s client, it would not have been left as an unrepresented party in the proceedings, which it was.
+Also, and which is also obvious to all and sundry, if the church were Terence Goldberg’s client, it would not (and could not) have been left as an unrepresented party in the said proceedings; which it was.
 Any suggestion that the church was Turner Freeman’s client is clearly absurd.

 See below a selection of letters to and from John McKenzie, the Legal Services Commissioner.
 You will see that Mr McKenzie, like Terence Goldberg, also makes statements which are unable to be true.
 Click on the letters to view a pdf version.

 A list of the Court documents involved as well as other pertinent documents relating to this matter can be found on this site’s other page by clicking on this link or by choosing ‘The Evidence’ in the menu.
 You will see that all Court documents demonstrate quite clearly that Terence Goldberg did not act for Enmore Spiritualist Church Incorporated in any capacity.

 Terry Goldberg, in his affidavits of 24 and 25 November 2009

 In a letter to Turner Freeman Lawyers, 4 November 2019

 Mr Terence Goldberg

 Turner Freeman Lawyers